Is It Possible to Remove Scratches From Composite Decking?

-With a composite decking, you can transform any outdoor area into a beautiful living space for you and your family.
+With Ultradecking, you can transform any outdoor area into a beautiful living space for you and your family.
 While the most durable decking, it’s not necessarily invulnerable to damage.
-Among all the possible issues that homeowners may encounter, deck scratches are among the most common.
+Among all the possible issues that homeowners may encounter, decking scratches are among the most common.
 Even a few of them can be very unsightly.
-If you have them on your deck, is there anything you can do about them?
+If you have them on your decking, is there anything you can do about them?
 Are they possible to remove?

 Removing Scratches from Composite Decking

 - Try a Wire Brush – Another popular method that you can try is by using a wire brush.
-Find the scratch marks and brush it with a wire brush along the length of the decking boards or direction of the grain.
-Unlike using a heat gun, scrubbing the composite boards will make it lighter, as it exposes its unfaded layers.
+Find the scratch marks and brush them with a wire brush along the length of the decking boards or direction of the grain.
+Unlike using a heat gun, scrubbing the composite boards will make them lighter.
 But as with the heating method, it will go away in a few weeks.
 For some, using both the heat gun and wire brush is more effective, as it blends the colours faster.

-- Hide Scratches with Wood Stains – For darker, more wood-like shades of composite decks, you can try using wood stains.
+- Hide Scratches with Wood Stains – For darker, more wood-like shades of composite deckings, you can try using wood stains.
 It’s useful when used on deeper scratches, as it also protects the exposed parts of the boards.
 Naturally, you will have to find a colour that will match the colours as close as possible.
-However, it doesn’t necessarily need to exactly be the same colour of the boards, as it will fade and blend over time.
-Some composite manufacturers have their very own lineups of stains for scratches.
+However, it doesn’t necessarily need to exactly be the same colour as the boards, as it will fade and blend over time.
+Some composite manufacturers have their very own line-ups of stains for scratches.